Plant Patent: Protecting New Plant Varieties

 India’s stance over Plant Patents

-In order to begin the parliamentary procedure before the TRIP’s implementation deadline of January 1, 2001, the plant variety bill for granting plant patents was introduced in December 1999.
+The plant variety bill for granting plant patents was introduced in December 1999 to begin the parliamentary procedure before the TRIP’s implementation deadline of January 1, 2001.
 From that point on, the development of India’s sui generis plant variety protection can be traced back to that year.

-This drought was far from complete and was just a bill protecting the rights of plant breeders in the form of plant patents.
+This drought was far from complete.
+It was just a bill protecting the rights of plant breeders through plant patents.
 Following several hearings in 2000, the parliamentary committee ultimately significantly revised the measure and added a crucial chapter on farmers’ rights by providing provisions for getting plant patents.

 Are You Struggling With Protecting New Plant Varieties?
 Get Expert Legal Advice And Counseling Today!